1974 railway strike in India: Reasons for the strike

 The spread of diesel engines and the consequent intensification of work in the Indian Railways since the 1960s resulted in continuous working hours being extended by days, creating much resentment among the workers.
 The Railways, although government-owned, remained an organization in which the accepted worldwide standard of an eight-hour working day was violated with impunity.
 When the crafts unions raised the issue, they demanded a 12-hour working day for loco running staff.
-This led to railway strikes by rail workers across the country in 1967, 1968, 1970 and 1973, finally leading to the 1974 strike which was participated in by 70% of the permanent work force of railways.
+This led to railway strikes by rail workers across the country in 1967, 1968, 1970 and 1973, finally leading to the 1974 strike which was joined by 70% of the permanent workforce of railways.
 This was not the first railways strike in India, the earliest having occurred in British India in 1862 in Howrah, and a number of strikes having occurred in the private railway companies that operated in British India, most of them becoming part of the Indian freedom struggle.

 As President of the All India Railwaymen's Federation, George Fernandes led the strike.

 Culmination

 The strike commenced on 8 May 1974.
-The strike was brutally suppressed by Indira Gandhi government with thousands being sent to jail and losing their jobs.
+The strike was brutally suppressed by the Indira Gandhi government with thousands being sent to jail and losing their jobs.
 The strike was called off on 27 May 1974.